stnie/FrontDetection/README.md

 # FrontDetection
-CNN for detection and classification of synoptic scale fronts from ERA5 Reanalysis data
+CNN for detection and classification of synoptic scale fronts from ERA5 Reanalysis data The provided Code was tested on Python 3.8.2 and Pytorch 1.6

 The provided network detects and classifies synoptic scale fronts from atmospheric variables into 4 classes (warm front, cold front, occlusion, stationary front)